deelyer/MapleQuest/README.md

 From there, heroes will be able to explore new areas, battle a variety of monsters, and collect powerful weapons that will help you continue your journey.

+## User Stories

+In MapleQuest, users can expect the following features:

+- As a user, I want to be able to view my hero's current inventory and status
+- As a user, I want to be able to select between different weapons from my inventory
+- As a user, I want to be able to heal my hero from a vendor
+- As a user, I want to purchase new weapons from a vendor
+- As a user, I want to upgrade weapons from my inventory
+- As a user, I want to be able dismantle weapons from my inventory
+- As a user, I want to have different weapon types (i.e. elements)
+- As a user, I want to battle different monsters